filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 Response: `true`

 ### F3Participate
-F3Participate should be called by a storage provider to participate in signing F3 consensus.
-Calling this API gives the lotus node a lease to sign in F3 on behalf of given SP.
-The lease should be active only on one node.
-The lease will expire at the newLeaseExpiration.
-To continue participating in F3 with the given node, call F3Participate again before the newLeaseExpiration time. newLeaseExpiration cannot be further than 5 minutes in the future.
-It is recommended to call F3Participate every 60 seconds with newLeaseExpiration set 2min into the future.
-The oldLeaseExpiration has to be set to newLeaseExpiration of the last successful call.
-For the first call to F3Participate, set the oldLeaseExpiration to zero value/time in the past.
-F3Participate will return true if the lease was accepted.
-The minerID has to be the ID address of the miner.
+F3Participate enrolls a storage provider in the F3 consensus process using a provided participation ticket.
+This ticket grants a temporary lease that enables the provider to sign transactions as part of the F3 consensus.

+The function verifies the ticket's validity and checks if the ticket's issuer aligns with the current node.
+If there is an issuer mismatch (ErrF3ParticipationIssuerMismatch), the provider should retry with the same ticket, assuming the issue is due to transient network problems or operational deployment conditions.
+If the ticket is invalid (ErrF3ParticipationTicketInvalid) or has expired (ErrF3ParticipationTicketExpired), the provider must obtain a new ticket by calling F3GetOrRenewParticipationTicket.

+For details on obtaining or renewing a ticket, see F3GetOrRenewParticipationTicket.

 Perms: sign